-Many of his works are centered in the recurring nature of time, but he is also known for his work on the legacy and future of contemporary architecture which has led him to win numerous awards and honors including the highly coveted Marcel Duchamp Prize, which he was awarded in 2010.
+Many of his works are centered on the recurring nature of time, but he is also known for his work on the legacy and future of contemporary architecture, which has led him to win numerous awards and honors, including the highly coveted Marcel Duchamp Prize, which he was awarded in 2010.

-As stated earlier, Cyprien’s work focuses primarily on the artistic expression of different concepts of destruction, entropy, as well as man’s influence on the environment and nature in general.
-Gaillard was born in Paris, but he grew up in the Silicon Valley where his rebellious childhood contributed greatly to his interested in destruction and entropy.
-His most pivotal work before Nightlife was his 2009-piece titled Dunepark.
+As stated earlier, Cyprien’s work focuses primarily on the artistic expression of different concepts of destruction, entropy, and man’s influence on the environment and nature in general.
+Gaillard was born in Paris, but he grew up in Silicon Valley, where his rebellious childhood contributed greatly to his interest in destruction and entropy.
+His most pivotal work before Nightlife was his 2009 piece titled Dunepark.

 Nightlife – Description & composition

-Cyprien Gaillard’s Nightlife is an installation comprised of a 3D film that was shot over the course of two years in various locations including Cleveland, Los Angeles and Berlin.
+Cyprien Gaillard’s Nightlife is an installation comprising a 3D film that was shot over the course of two years in various locations, including Cleveland, Los Angeles and Berlin.
 Nightlife displayed in 2015 was the main piece in Gaillard’s exhibition titled Where Nature Runs Riot.
-Nightlife was shot using cutting-edge imaging techniques as well as drones, which explains how the camera flows and glided up close with ease.
+Nightlife was shot using cutting-edge imaging techniques as well as drones, which explains how the camera flows and glides up close with ease.